AutoViML/pandas_dq/README.md

 <p>

 ## Introduction
 `pandas_dq` is a new python library for data quality analysis and improvement.
-It is fast, efficient and scalable.
+It is fast, efficient and scalable. `pandas-dq` is:

-<b>Alert!</b>: If you are using `pandas version 2.0` ("the new pandas"), beware that weird errors are popping up in all kinds of libraries that use pandas underneath.
-Our `pandas_dq` library is no exception.
-So if you plan to use `pandas_dq` with `pandas version 2.0`, beware that you may see weird errors and we can't and won't fix them!

-### What is pandas_dq?
+- A smart and simple way to clean and improve your pandas dataframes.
+- A powerful way to boost your data analysis with high-quality pandas dataframes.
+- A powerful and flexible library for data quality management in pandas.

+### Data quality made easy with pandas and scikit-learn transformers
 The new `pandas_dq` library in Python is a great addition to the `pandas` ecosystem.
 It provides a set of tools for data quality assessment, which can be used to identify and address potential problems with data sets.
 This can help to improve the quality of data analysis and ensure that results are reliable.

 The `pandas_dq` library is still under development, but it already includes a number of useful features.
 These include: